How to Write the University of Chicago Application Essays 2017-2018

 |Unique Things About UChicago According to CollegeVine Team Members

-|There’s no unified culture at Chicago.
-Instead it’s an amalgamation of several different cultures, and even more so than other schools, it runs the gamut from an academically driven sub-culture centered on serious intellectual debate to a fun-loving, party-oriented one.
-UChicago has one of the widest ranges of subcultures out of any elite university, and since that is the case, you will be able to easily find like-minded peers as you naturally evolve over the course of your college career.
+|There’s no unified culture at UChicago.
+Instead, it’s an amalgamation of several different cultures, and even more so than other schools, it runs the gamut from an academically driven subculture centered on serious intellectual debate to a fun-loving, party-oriented one.
+The school has one of the widest ranges of subcultures out of any elite university, and since that is the case, you will be able to easily find like-minded peers as you naturally evolve over the course of your college career.

-|The University of Chicago is a bastion of free market economics (at least relative to peer institutions) and is noted historically for housing Milton Friedman and Gary Becker, amongst other laureates of the “Chicago School” of economics.
+|The University of Chicago is a bastion of free market economics (at least relative to peer institutions) and is noted historically for housing Milton Friedman and Gary Becker, among other laureates of the “Chicago School” of economics.
 If you are interested more broadly in the field of economics or academia, UChicago is the school for you.
-Economists affiliated with the university (alumni or faculty) have won 10 Nobel Prizes in economics, more than any other institution worldwide (Princeton is next with 6), and Chicago-affiliated individuals have won the fourth most Nobel prizes of all time.
+Economists affiliated with the university (alumni or faculty) have won ten Nobel Prizes in economics, more than any other institution worldwide (Princeton is next with six), and Chicago-affiliated individuals have won the fourth most Nobel prizes of all time.
 That’s just general research, but the specific takeaway in Chicago’s classes is that they are often more aligned towards research and a future career in academia than professional careers for a variety of reasons, ranging from being more theoretical in concepts covered to grade deflation not being as much of an issue due to its irrelevance in academia.

-|The University of Chicago has a thriving political activism scene, but political debate at the university is unusually concentrated around the Institute of Politics (IOP), headed by political savant David Axelrod.
-The IOP also puts out one of the better funded and higher profile campus political publications, with writers at The Gate covering a variety of policy and foreign affairs topics.
-As an illustration of the opportunities afforded to Gate writers, there are interviews on the site with senators and out of town mayors by UChicago undergrads.
+|The University of Chicago has a thriving political-activism scene, but political debate at the university is unusually concentrated around the Institute of Politics (IOP), headed by political savant David Axelrod.
+The IOP also puts out one of the better funded and higher profile campus political publications, with writers at The Gate covering a variety of policy and foreign affair topics.
+As an illustration of the opportunities afforded to Gate writers, there are interviews on the site with senators and out-of-town mayors by UChicago undergrads.

 |UChicago is a thought leader in meditating on the meaning and purpose of education (particularly higher education and liberal arts education), and if you’re interested in participating in or shaping that conversation, the school could be a good fit.

-|The “Where Fun Goes to Die” axiom has some truth to it, but it actually should be translated as “If you enjoy learning and working hard, the University of Chicago is the place for you.”
+|The “Where Fun Goes to Die” axiom has some truth to it, but it actually should be translated as “if you enjoy learning and working hard, the University of Chicago is the place for you.”
 If you can have fun with academics, it is an above-average place.

 |The learning community at the University of Chicago has an unusual fascination with Durkheim.